robertopedroso/euler/Readme.md

 mathematical background of those problems.
 You won't find satisfaction or enjoyment by simply copying answers or solutions and submitting those.

-If a solution isn't immediately apparent when reading a problem, then you have not grasped the underlying concepts sufficiently.
+If a solution isn't immediately apparent when reading a problem, then perhaps you have not grasped the underlying concepts sufficiently.
 Open up the most relevant Wikipedia article and read until you are able to formulate an answer.

 Good luck!